lkodinsson/MARS/Core_Rules/Encounters_and_Abilities.md

 <sup>Click [here](/Appendix/Actions) for the list of actions.</sup>

+Under normal circumstances you will dictate what you do rather than specifying the exact game action you take.
+In the case of talents or other special abilities, these aspects of your character are more under you control.
+Instead you declare exactly what ability you are using, and then describe what your character does as it performs that action.
+For example: You might say, *"I jump across the pit,"* which may require you to roll an athletics check to succeed.
+Alternatively, you could instead say, *"I cast the spell Feather Fall then jump across the pit,"* and it might make it easy enough that you don't need to roll at all.

 #### Group Actions

 Sometimes multiple players will want to perform the same type of action.
 In this case, they will all roll the same skill check for that action, but only the best or worst (depending on the circumstance) result will be used.
 For example: If multiple characters are searching a room for an secret door or hidden object, only one of them needs to succeed.
 However, if multiple characters are trying to remain quiet to not be detected, all of them may need to succeed.

+## Concentration

+Some abilities or effects may require you to maintain *concentration*.
+Concentration can only be used to maintain a single ability or effect at a time.
+If at any point you are required to maintain concentration on multiple effects at once, you must choose one to maintain and the rest to lose.
+In a way concentration acts like a limited resource, but you never lose the ability to concentrate by spending it.

+Concentration requires an active and conscious mind.
+If at any point you become unconscious, you automatically lose your concentration.
+If you become stunned, you may make a willpower check against the source that provided the stun.
+If successful, the concentration is maintained.
+If the source does not have a difficulty value, then make the check against a difficulty of 15 instead.
+On a graze, concentration to maintain that effect is reduced to a limited duration of one round (or 6 seconds).
+If so, the concentration can be reset by reactivating the ability which provided the effect before the duration is met.

 ## Damage

 When a character is hit by an attack, trap, or by any means, they will take damage.
-Before any damage is dealt, it is reduced by their damage reduction or by half if the hit that dealt damage was a graze (whichever reduces more damage).
+Before any damage is dealt, it is reduced by the character's damage reduction.
 No matter how much damage reduction a character has, the minimum amount of damage they must take is 1.
 Any damage dealt to a character is taken first to their endurance, and then the difference to their health if no endurance remains.
 When a character is dealt damage, if they would then have zero endurance and are reduced to less than zero health (health can be negative), that character is given the dying condition.
 If they are reduced to exactly zero health, they are only given the unconscious condition.

 Attacks made by weapons with the nonlethal feature cause a creature to be given the unconscious condition instead of the dying condition when applicable.
 If nonlethal attacks bring a character to negative health equal to their maximum health, then they are given the dying condition.